Juliette Montague Cooke: Mission work

 Juliette Montague Cooke went to Hawaii as a new bride in 1836 (landed in 1837), and taught native Hawaiian children at the Chiefs' Children's School in Honolulu.
 Because she was the school's matron, "Mother Cooke" cared for the children of chiefs beyond their academic needs.
 Her charges included four kings and two queens Emma and Liliuokalani.
 The wedding of Bernice Pauahi and Charles Reed Bishop took place in the Cookes' home.

 Cooke, like many teachers of her day, taught music and used singing in the classroom.
 The musical accomplishments of her royal students are counted among her contributions to Hawaiian culture.
 The music building at Punahou School, Montague Hall, is named for Juliette Montague Cooke and her daughter, Juliette Montague Cooke Atherton.

 Personal life and legacy

 Juliette Montague married Amos Starr Cooke in 1836.
 They had seven children together, born between 1838 and 1856, including financier Charles Montague Cooke.
 She was widowed when Amos Starr Cooke died in 1871.
 She died in 1896, aged 84 years, in Honolulu.
-Her grandchildren included malacologist Charles Montague Cooke Jr. and financier Clarence Hyde Cooke.
+Her grandchildren included malacologist Charles Montague Cooke Jr., philanthropist Mary Atherton Richards, and financier Clarence Hyde Cooke.
 Her great-grandchildren included musician Francis Judd Cooke.
 Judge Alan Cooke Kay is one of the living descendants of Juliette Montague Cooke.

 Her granddaughter Mary Atherton Richards wrote a biography of the Cookes and the Chief's Children's School, first published in 1937.
 Juliette Montague Cooke's surviving letters and journals are still valued as a source on nineteenth-century life in Honolulu.